wiremoons/AdventOfCode2021/Day-01/Day01-Puzzle.md

 My personal objective was to solve the puzzle using the [Fortran language](https://fortran-lang.org).

-I dont have much experience with *Fortran**, so the source code is more verbose than a simple approach focusing on just solving the puzzel quickly.
+I dont have much experience with *Fortran*, so the source code is more verbose than perhaps a simple approach might be, just focusing on just solving the puzzle quickly.

 I wanted to learn the use of *functions*, *subroutines*, files handling, arrays, and many other new concepts.
 The resulting programs are the longest and most complex Fortran programs I have written to date.

-You have to start somewhere - and [AoC Puzzles](https://adventofcode.com/) provide a good purpose to try a language out!
+You have to start somewhere - and [AoC Puzzles](https://adventofcode.com/) provides a good purpose to try a language out!

 ## Part ONE: